SIMPLECPU V1D2 INSTRUCTION-SET #

 Description : shift right, insert carry flag (C) into MSB

 Compare (CMP) and Test instructions, these instructions are used to test the state of a register without changing its value.
-The CMP instruction performs a subtract operation i.e. register - immediate, however the register is not updated with the result, only the status register is updated.
-Therefore, in a program this can be used with a conditional JUMP instruction to test the outcome of this subtraction e.g. if the Z flag is set then the register equals the immediate value.
+The CMP instruction performs a subtract operation i.e. register - immediate, or register - register.
+However, no registers are updated with the result, only the status register is updated.
+Therefore, in a program this can be used with a conditional JUMP instruction to test a variable e.g. to test if a loop counter, if the Z flag is set then the register equals the immediate/register value.
 The advantage of using the CMP instruction rather than a SUB instruction is that the original value is not lost i.e. when do not have to add additional instructions to buffer this value so that it can be restored after the SUB instruction is performed.
-The TEST instruction is the same but performs a bitwise AND operation, allowing the programmer to test if specific bits are set within a register.
+The TEST instruction is the same but performs a bitwise-AND operation, allowing the programmer to test if specific bits are set within a register.
 Note, no new hardware needs to be added to the processor to implement these new instructions, they are simply the SUB and AND instructions with the register file's write-enable disabled.

 INSTR IR15 IR14 IR13 IR12 IR11 IR10 IR09 IR08 IR07 IR06 IR05 IR04 IR03 IR02 IR01 IR00